 Initial applicants for employment in a school setting are not impacted by new Section 6387.
 The new law allows some individuals to begin employment without obtaining the FBI background check if certain conditions apply, but this does not apply to school employees.
 Note, however, that the Public School Code's existing provisional employment rule still applies.
-Under Section 111(i) of the Public School Code, a school administrator may employ applicants for up to 90 days when the applicant has applied for all of the required background checks, the administrator knows of nothing that would disqualify the applicant, the applicant swears or affirms in writing that he or she is not disqualified from employment, and the applicant does not work alone with children during the provisional period.
+Under Section 111(i) of the Public School Code, a school administrator may employ in-state applicants for up to 30 days and out-of-state applicants for up to 90 days when the applicant has applied for all of the required background checks, the administrator knows of nothing that would disqualify the applicant, the applicant swears or affirms in writing that he or she is not disqualified from employment, and the applicant does not work alone with children during the provisional period.